Tutoring Services at the Learning Commons

-Peer tutoring is a paid position, and tutors typically offer at least 3–8 hours of tutoring per week, depending on student need and available funding.
+Peer tutoring is a paid position, and tutors typically work 3–8 hours per week, depending on the tutor's schedule and available funding.
 Tutoring as part of work study for undergraduate applicants is preferred but not required.

 What does tutor training involve?

-- You are required to complete two hours of training before beginning work as a tutor.
+You are required to complete several hours of (paid) training before beginning work as a tutor.
 Training topics include: